 - Cumulative Mintage: Approximately 200 million+ pieces

-- Minting Years: Republic of China 1st year to 24th year
+- Minting Years: Republic Year 1 to 24

 - Mints: Tianjin, Nanjing, Wuchang, Guangzhou, etc.